 Secondary (Take-Home) Exposure

-Family members of these workers may have experienced secondary take-home exposure by laundering work clothing contaminated with asbestos dust from products allegedly manufactured by Johns-Manville, Owens-Illinois, and other companies.
+Family members of these workers may have experienced secondary take-home exposure by laundering work clothing contaminated with asbestos dust from products allegedly manufactured by, and other companies.
 Spousal and secondary mesothelioma cases arising from laundering a tradesman’s contaminated work clothes are well-documented in the medical and legal literature, and these claims are cognizable under Michigan law on the same three-year diagnostic trigger established by **MCL §

 For informational purposes only.
 Not legal advice.
 No attorney-client relationship is created by reading this page. © 2026 Rights Watch Media Group LLC — Disclaimer · Privacy · Terms · Copyright